 Microsoft says wins patent trial against Google's Motorola

-SEATTLE, Sept 4 (Reuters) - Microsoft Corp said on Wednesday a jury decided in its favor in the second of two trials in federal court in Seattle concerning Motorola's licensing of so-called standard, essential patents used in Microsoft products.
+SEATTLE (Reuters) - Microsoft Corp said on Wednesday a jury decided in its favor in the second of two trials in federal court in Seattle concerning Motorola Mobility's licensing of so-called standard, essential patents used in Microsoft products.

-Microsoft claimed that phone maker Motorola, owned by Google Inc, broke agreements to license the patents at a fair and reasonable rate, a position it said the jury agreed with.
+The jury agreed with Microsoft's claim that phone maker Motorola, owned by Google Inc, broke agreements with standard-setting bodies to license certain patents at a fair and reasonable rate, according to Microsoft.

 "This is a landmark win for all who want products that are affordable and work well together," Microsoft said in a statement.

 A Motorola spokesman indicated the company would appeal.

 "We're disappointed in this outcome, but look forward to an appeal of the new legal issues raised in this case," said William Moss at Motorola.
 "In the meantime, we'll focus on building great products that people love."